dusanmitrovic98/AdvancedDataStructures/README.md

         sequential access, insertions, and deletions in logarithmic time.

 [ ] 20.
 Red-Black Trees | status: PENDING
+        A self-balancing binary search tree in which each node is either red or black, with certain properties.

 [ ] 21.
 Fenwick Trees (Binary Indexed Trees) | status: PENDING